Firzenizer/jquery-ellipsis-interactive/README.md

 Whenever you want to reflow the element, just call it the same way, and it'll restore its old text, if you change the text, remember to change the data-ellipsis attribute as well.

 ## License
-jquery-ellipsis is available under the terms of the [MIT License](https://github.com/aaronhamilton/jquery-ellipsis/blob/master/LICENSE-MIT).
+jquery-ellipsis-interactive is available under the terms of the [MIT License](https://github.com/aaronhamilton/jquery-ellipsis-interactive/blob/master/LICENSE-MIT).